-Fig. 90.-Series of tetraxon Sponge Spicules, showing how all may be derived from the same fundamental type, highly magnified.
+FIG. 88.-Series of tetraxon Sponge Spicules, showing how all may be derived from the same fundamental type, highly magnified.
 (From Dendy, Article "Sponges" in Encyclopædia Britannica, Ed.
 XI.)

-The mammals, on the other hand, are characterized by the possession of an epidermic covering of hairs; they generally have very minute eggs almost destitute of yolk, and they always suckle their young; they usually have no cloaca but separate openings for the alimentary canal and urino-genital ducts, and the shoulder girdle (Fig. 92) is very greatly reduced, being often represented by only a single bone, the scapula, with a possible
+The mammals, on the other hand, are characterized by the possession of an epidermic covering of hairs; they generally have very minute eggs almost destitute of yolk, and they always suckle their young; they usually have no cloaca but separate openings for the alimentary canal and urino-genital ducts, and the shoulder girdle (Fig. 90) is very greatly reduced, being often represented by only a single bone, the scapula, with a small

-Fig. 91.-Shoulder Girdle and Sternum of a Lizard (Varanus) seen from below.
+FIG. 89.-Shoulder Girdle and Sternum of a Lizard (Varanus) seen from below.